 What is the secret to a lasting relationship?
 Given that I can’t seem to stay in one for longer than 6 months, I’d love to know!
 My problem is that I get bored when I’m with someone.
-At the beginning, I get butterflies in my stomach, but as time draws on, the routine becomes monotonous and time seems to stand still.
-If I put as much energy into saving my relationships as I do into looking for reasons to flee, then I wouldn’t be here writing this.
+At the beginning, I get butterflies in my stomach and excited when they text me, but as time draws on, the routine becomes monotonous and time seems to stand still.
+If I put as much energy into saving my relationships as I do into looking for reasons to flee, then I probably wouldn’t be here writing this...

 - Discover 10 tips to a successful relationship -